fairy-root/epub_reader/README.md

-# EPUB Reader
+# Python CLI EPUB Reader

-A command-line EPUB reader with bookmarking and search functionalities.
+Python CLI Epub reader with page navigation, bookmarks management, search management, save pages and book to text files and reading sessions to save and load your current progress

 ## Installation